Entropy-Everywhere/System-Cloud/README.md

 The PWA uses the logo file at `icons/SystemCloudLogo.png` as the install icon and app image.

+## Itch.io / web packaging

+To publish this app on Itch.io as a web project:

+1. Zip the entire project folder.
+2. Upload the zip to Itch.io as a web project.
+3. Make sure the uploaded files include `index.html` at the top level.
+4. Set the project to open the app in the browser from that uploaded build.

 ## Local preview

 Open `index.html` in a browser, or serve the folder with a simple static server.